3DJupp/Solartable/README.md

 After that I rotated the frame for mounting the inverter, which was mounted using two sliding blocks, washers and M6 screws on the large 30x60mm profile.
 ![SolarTable-3](https://user-images.githubusercontent.com/8407566/233850353-11011db4-9abf-4294-8065-587846ed7408.jpg)

+### Electrical installation

+As we are dealing with a solar panel, that's meant to produce electricity we want to be able to make use of.
+**I would suggest to work with electricity only if you are familiar with it.
+No matter if it's AC, DC - 30 or 240 Volts.
+Otherwise please consult an electrician.**
+As i was not happy with the connectors and safety measurements that comes with some microinverters, I built the unit as follows.:
+I found some connectors that are certified to be waterproof and also hot-plug-capable.
+Normally those kind of connectors are widely known in event technology, but why shouldn't i use them in my project?
+Thanks to [Neutrik](https://www.neutrik.com) for their great piece of engineering.
+Secondly I wanted to have a dedicated RCD and circuit breaker.
+This i meant to reduce the risk of overloads (breaker) and electrocution (RCD, or "Residual Current Device", in Germany also known as "FI") the combination of RCD and circuit breaker is known as "FI/LS" in Germany)

 ## Part list / BoM
 I used several parts to build this table.
 In this project I will utilize aluminum extrusion profiles, which were also widely known in industry usages (CNC, Robotics, 3D-Printers or any other manufacturing process)
 This is the part list, including a shop or datasheet for reference.
 In some cases, I used spare/used parts, so I will link the manufacturer page instead.